m-ld/m-ld-js/src/tseq/README.md

 Boils down to OwnedRegister:
 - owner has a tick
 - owner can set, at new tick
-- anyone can unset, at last-seen tick
+- anyone can unset, at last-seen tick _for that character_
+- once unset, tick can be dropped

 | A (owner)    | B   | C          |
 |--------------|-----|------------|